 Find possible opportunities where you can highlight how your experience as a project manager has benefitted others in ways that parallel what the job description and company need.

-Many hopeful applicants struggle with polishing their cover letters; you’ve described your accomplishments in-depth with eye-catching details and tailored your skills to the job description after researching the company—and all in under a page!
+Many hopeful applicants struggle with polishing their cover letters; you’ve described your accomplishments in-depth with eye-catching details and tailored your skills to the job ad after researching the company—and all in under a page!
 But what now?
 Next up, you’ll perfect your cover letter’s tone and resulting overall message.

 Study the tone of the organization: Do they sound more corporate, sticking with formal terms and efficient wording?
 Or do they cultivate a more laid-back atmosphere with a conversational tone and occasional touches of humor?